State call to action

 - Sin taxes are regressive.
 People who smoke and those who switch to vaping and other smoke-free alternatives are disproportionately poor and low income people.
 Sin taxes place unnecessary burdens on an already financially challenged group.
 To make matters worse, people in the low-income bracket are less likely to be insured and lack access to health care providers.
 The affordable resources available to these people have low success rates.

-- It is important to note that vapor products are already subject to a general sales tax.
+- It is important to note that vapor products may already be subject to a local general sales tax.

 - Taxing smoke-free tobacco and nicotine products in a manner similar to how combustible tobacco products are taxed sends a confusing and inaccurate message to would-be adopters that these two very different products present similar risks.
 The result of this message is that more people, those that otherwise would have switched to a smoke-free product, will be encouraged to continue smoking.